What is CNC Milling: Definition, Work Process & Technologies

 First things first, the basic principle of CNC milling and 3D printing is entirely opposite.
 3D printing is an Additive Manufacturing process.
 This means that it works to create a piece by adding material layer by layer, usually by melting the material wire.

-On the other hand, the CNC machining process is a subtractive manufacturing process.
+On the other hand, the CNC milling process is a subtractive manufacturing process.
 This means that it starts with a block of material and creates the required part by removing material from this block.

 Since 3D printing works by melting the material wire and using it to make the parts, it works for only special types of polymer materials that are able to withstand the process.
 On the other hand, CNC milling is a very versatile process and can be applied to a wide range of materials.